Peanut butter granola bars with chocolate hazelnut spread, salty peanuts, coconut, and dried fruit. What more could you want in a snack?

-Am I the only one who has a sticky note collection of recipes I have got to try piling up on my desktop, a mile long favorites folder and a binder just for the recipes I’ve torn from the glossy pages of magazines?
-Probably not – but I have been promising Briarrose from Flour Dusted that I would try this granola for over a month!
+Am I the only one who has a sticky note collection of recipes I have got to try piling up on my desktop, a mile long favorites folder and a binder just for the recipes I've torn from the glossy pages of magazines?
+Probably not - but I have been promising Briarrose, from Flour Dusted that I would try these Nutella peanut butter granola bars for over a month.
 Way not cool.

 Excuses?
 It was December, there was a ton to do, I've been sick, it snowed?
 Do any of these redeem my laziness?